seerdata/spinnakr-generic-ds/doc/eventspec.md

 the input data, so why not use it for the output data for now as well.

-The Redis platform will give us a nice way to migrate in the future to what ever persistance system our customers want.
+The Redis platform will give us a nice way to migrate in the future to what ever long term persistance system our customers want.

 All of the event data will live in a Redis Hashmap